AdanMora/machine-learning-advance-course/ml-classic-models/README.md

-# Intro to Python and ML Libraries
+# Classic Machine Learning Models in Python

-Quick review of fundamental concepts for Python libraries for ML.
+Quick playground for Classic Machine Learning Models using Python libraries for ML.

 ## Steps